-Within the French Research Action for Secure Driving (ARCOS) Project [15], we developed such a system that uses onboard charge-coupled device (CCD) cameras and is composed of three modules.
+In the French project ARCOS [15], we developed such a system using onboard CCD cameras and composed of three modules.
 The first module detects daytime fog and estimates the meteorological visibility.
-The second module, which is not discussed here, uses the "v-disparity" representation [11] to detect obstacles that occlude part of the road and the traffic.
-The last module estimates the distance to the most distant visible picture element that belongs to the road surface under any condition.
-One application of these methods is to automate the lighting of fog lamps and even to adjust their intensity according to the visibility condition.
+The second module, which is not discussed here, uses the "v-disparity" representation [11] to detect obstacles which occult part of the road and the traffic.
+The last module estimates the distance to the most distant visible picture element belonging to the road surface in any conditions.
+One application of these methods is to automate the lighting of fog lamps, and even to adjust their intensity according to the visibility conditions.

-So far, these methods have only been qualitatively evaluated.
-Quantitative assessment has yet to be endeavored, due to the lack of a reference visibility sensor.
-To fill this gap, we equipped our test track in Versailles, France, with five large specific targets.
+So far, these methods were only qualitatively evaluated.
+Quantitative assessment has not been endeavored yet, due to the lack of a reference visibility sensor.
+To fill this gap, we equipped our test track in Versailles (France) with five large specific targets.
 The idea is to take pictures of these targets in adverse visibility conditions and to estimate the visibility distance thanks to the attenuation of their contrast.
 This static measurement, which uses reference targets, can then be compared to the results of our in-vehicle methods, which require no reference.

-In the following, we first deal with the definitions of the different visibility distances we estimate, as well as the links that bind them.
+In the following, we first deal with the definitions of the different visibility distances we estimate, as well as the links which bind them.
 Then, our two onboard techniques are summarized.

 In the third section, we present our validation site and how we use it to evaluate the previous techniques.
 The experimental protocol is validated by means of simulated pictures using a photometric model of fog visual effects.
 Finally, we give the first results of a quantitative validation using actual pictures of the validation site in foggy weather.